ONLINE HELP

 2. Enter the following WLanguage code in the "End of initialization of WIN_Product_form" event:

-FileToScreen displays the data from the data file in the controls, for the current record.
-In our case, the current record will be the record selected in the Looper control of "WIN_List_of_products".
+<Data file>.ToWindow gets the data from the current record in the data file and displays it in the window controls.
+In our case, the current record is the record selected in the Looper control of "WIN_List_of_products".
 This Looper control is linked to the Product data file.

 3. Close the code window.